10 Simple Ways to Help Others and Yourself Fight the Pandemic

 Support your children

-Consider these tips from the CDC:
+Consider these tips from Intimate Rose on the essential ways to cope with stress:

 - Take time to talk with your child or teen about the COVID-19 outbreak.
 Answer questions and share facts about COVID-19 in a way that your child or teen can understand.